broxus/ever-wallet-contract/README.md

 * Regular transfer: **`3`** (pay fees separately and ignore action phase errors)
 * Send all balance: **`130`** (attach all the remaining balance and ignore action phase errors)
 * Send all balance and destroy account: **`162`** (attach all the remaining balance, destroy account and ignore action phase errors)

+### Errors

+* 40 - External inbound message has an invalid signature.
+* 52 - Replay protection exception.
+* 57 - External inbound message is expired.
+* 58 - External inbound message has no signature but has public key.
+* 60 - Inbound message has wrong function id.
+* 100 - Message sender is not a custodian.